NVIDIA Open GPU kernel modules: openSUSE/SLE packages available

 # will install needed CUDA packages

-Let’s have a first test for using libcuda.
+Let’s have a first test for using libcuda (only available on x86_64).

 /usr/local/cuda-12.8/extras/demo_suite/deviceQuery